fabianlee/kustomize-overlays-with-reload/README.md

 ## base

+* reloader - watches for changing configmaps and [reloads](https://github.com/stakater/Reloader) with rolling restart
 * nginx-index-html - nginx app with configmap for index.html
 * nginx-basic-auth - nginx app with configmap for index.html and .htpasswd BASIC auth
 * hello-app - simple hello app